SerenePrince/Wordle-Clone-Old/README.md

 This is the **old** version of the Wordle clone.
 It was a fun experiment with React and helped me learn a lot.
 Since then, I’ve improved my React skills, and I now have a new and cleaner version of the project available in another repository on my GitHub.
 Check out the updated version if you’re interested in seeing my progress!

 ---

-Feel free to adjust or expand upon this if there are any other specific details you'd like to highlight!
-When you're happy with this one, we can proceed to the next project.